HeshanKarunaratne/aws/README.md

 • Amazon ElastiCache: Microsecond latency and scale with in memory caching boosting performance
     - Reduce costs and eliminate the operational overhead of self managed caching
     - Adds write throttling, intelligent swap memory management, failover enhancements
+    - Caches are optimized for fast retrieval but data is not durable
+    - ElastiCache supports 2 open source engines:
+        1. Redis
+        2. Memcached

 • Amazon MemoryDB for Redis
 • Amazon RDS: A managed relational database service.
 Supports multiple SQL engines, easy to scale, backup and secure